shkonmrdd/eb-file-board/README.md

 **⚠️ EXPERIMENTAL**: This software is currently in experimental stage.
 Features may change and data loss is possible.

 **⚠️ Security Notice**: Uses plain HTTP without TLS encryption.
 Traffic is unencrypted over the network.
 Files are stored "as is" too.
 Best suited for localhost use — LAN usage is at your discretion based on your network trust level.
+Do not expose it to the Internet.

 ### Perfect for:
 - **Personal brainstorming** with embedded research documents